ThePinkPanther96/SysAdmin-Toolbox/WinRM (Windows Remote Management)/README.md

 ## Requirement
-- Working in Active Directory environment.
+- Familiarity with Active Directory\Windows environment.
 - Windows-based endpoints connected to an organizational network.
 - Basic understanding of PowerShell.
 - Basic understanding of network protocols.